Aggregation Pipeline as Alternative

 Starting in MongoDB 5.0, map-reduce is deprecated:

-- For map-reduce operations that require custom functionality, you can
+For map-reduce operations that require custom functionality, you can use the

 For examples of aggregation pipeline alternatives to map-reduce, see: